Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 OUR CONSTRUCTION-RELATED SERVICES...

-We remain available during the build process, on an as needed basis.
-While the completion of the Building Plans is a requirement prior to being able to build any new vessel, during the building process we also offer several optional construction-related services.
 When we are asked to participate in the construction of the yacht we are pleased to do so, and that work is done on an hourly basis.
+A few examples are as follows...

 When the Building Plans have been completed, we will make builder recommendations and introductions.
 We can help review the builder estimates and we will assist with contract review as needed.
 Once a builder has been selected, we will assist the build process as needed.

 For metal vessels we advocate pre-cutting the metal structure.
 In order to do this, we will develop NC cutting files to prepare the vessel's structure for automated cutting.
 At this point, we are in fact building the boat virtually on the computer.
+In so doing, each of the vessel's structural parts are pre-defined by computer, fully detailed, labeled, and nested onto the cutter's available sheet sizes.

-Each of the vessel's structural parts are pre-defined by computer, fully detailed, labeled, and nested onto the cutter's available sheet sizes.
 At that point the parts are ready to be cut by plasma or water jet, and will then be sent to the builder.
 This is not only extremely accurate, it also has the potential to save the builder considerable fabrication time.
 Much more detail on the NC cutting process can be found on our NC Cutting and CAD Design Stream web pages.

-During construction of the vessel we remain available as needed to create shop drawings of possible new features or small parts; to make on-site inspections of construction to establish progress, or for quality assurance; for consultation on any matter during construction; to make any requested additions or changes; to provide documentation for commercial registry; etc.
+During construction of the vessel we remain available as needed to create shop drawings of possible new features or small parts; to make on-site inspections of construction to establish progress or for quality assurance; for consultation on any matter during construction; to make any requested additions or changes; to provide documentation for commercial registry; etc.

 OVERALL...

 You will find a complete outline of how we approach the design process itself on our Custom Design page and by following the links provided there.
-A small window into my design philosophy can be found in my Nomadic Watercraft article.

-As always, please feel free to contact me as needed for more information or possibly to request a written Design Proposal for the vessel you have in mind.
+As always, please feel free to contact me as needed for more information or to request a written Design Proposal for a vessel you might have in mind.
 My written Design Proposal is an overview of the design process, a list of the deliverable drawings and documents, and an estimate for the design work involved that is tailored to your requests.
 It is provided at no cost, and implies no obligation...
 At this point, it is just good information for your planning purposes.

 Your specification need not be elaborate since most of the various details will grow out of the design process itself.
 A paragraph or two that describes the size and general configuration or other preferences will ordinarily be sufficient for the purposes of estimating design costs, and to provide you with my Design Proposal.